 - 10.1 The CCNTSA shall appoint a professional development committee, which will identify non-teaching professional development needs and programs that may be available to address them.
-It shall also review planned school and District professional development activities and may recommend alternative activities for non-teaching staff where attendance is not mandated. - 10.2 The Board shall continue to fund training for staff in areas considered necessary to meet student needs or deal with technological change. - 10.3 The Board shall endeavor to provide funding each year for discretionary professional development activities recommended by the CCNTSA professional development committee.
+It shall also review planned school and District professional development activities and may recommend alternative activities for non-teaching staff where attendance is not mandated. - 10.2 The Board shall continue to fund training for staff in areas considered necessary to meet student needs or deal with technological change.

+- 10.3 The Board shall endeavor to provide funding each year for discretionary professional development activities recommended by the CCNTSA professional development committee.
 The amount so provided shall be identified each year and amounts unused may be carried over for up to three years. - 10.4 The Board will cost-share on a fifty percent (50%) basis with the Association any apprenticeship-training program exclusive of any other government or agency funding.
-Also, the Board agrees to contribute at least fifty percent (50%) towards cost of courses of instruction approved by the Board for any employee which may improve his/her qualification for his/her position, the amount of the contribution to be at the Board's discretion, and payment to be made upon successful completion of the course. - 10.5 Effective September 1, 2020, the Board shall contribute \$15,000 annually during the term of this agreement to the association Professional Development Fund for the purpose of job related training and skill upgrade.
+Also, the Board agrees to contribute at least fifty percent (50%) towards cost of courses of instruction approved by the Board for any employee which may improve his/her qualification for his/her position, the amount of the contribution to be at the Board's discretion, and payment to be made upon successful completion of the course.
+This cost sharing shall be used only after the accumulated funds contributed by the board from Section 10.5 is exhausted. - 10.5 Effective September 1, 2020, the Board shall contribute \$15,000 annually during the term of this agreement to the association Professional Development Fund for the purpose of job related training and skill upgrade.